2026 Serbian parliamentary election: Government parties

 Following the 2023 elections, Vučević announced that the idea of the People's Movement for the State (NPZD) would continue to be discussed for the next parliamentary election.
 SNS formed a joint alliance, named "Belgrade Tomorrow", in April 2024 for the June 2024 Belgrade City Assembly election; in addition to its partners, the list also included the minor government coalition members Socialist Party of Serbia (SPS) and Alliance of Vojvodina Hungarians (VMSZ), as well far-right Serbian Party Oathkeepers (SSZ) and Serbian Radical Party (SRS).
 Vučević said that with the formation of the list, NPZD was also effectively formalised.
 However, Vučić announced in December 2024 that NPZD would be formed in March 2025.
 A rally promoting the movement was held on 24 January 2025.
 NPZD was registered on 28 March and it opened its first offices in September 2025.
 In the same month, in an interview with Insajder, minister Demo Beriša suggested that NPZD could participate in the next parliamentary election.

 Radoslav Milojičić, the president of the Serbian Left party, switched his affiliation to SNS in June 2024.
-Dragan Marković, the president of United Serbia and its parliamentary group, died on 22 November.
+Dragan Marković, the president of the JS and its parliamentary group, died on 22 November.
 Igor Braunović, who was elected on the SPS list in 2023, left SPS and its parliamentary group in February 2025, citing difference on issues such as lithium mining and the anti-corruption protests.

+In October 2024, Željko Veselinović and Đorđo Đorđić left the Party of Freedom and Justice (SSP) parliamentary group.
+They were followed by Sonja Pernat and Irena Živković on 19 November.
+Three days later, they formed the "Movement Sloga – Experts Should Have A Say" parliamentary group.
+Sloga leader Veselinović also announced the formation of the Workers' Party (RP); they began collecting signatures to form the party in December 2024.
+In response to the consultations that Sloga took part in April 2026, two MPs of the Sloga parliamentary group announced that they would leave the parliamentary group once the National Assembly is in session.
+Veselinović went onto form a parliamentary group with the pro-government parties RS and USS soon after.
+In May, the RP was registered, announcing their participation in the parliamentary elections.
+Dačić announced in August that the SPS would contest the elections with their traditional partners, JS and Zeleni.

+At a gathering in June 2026, Vučić announced that the electoral list of SNS would bear the name United Serbia.
+Dačić announced in August that the SPS would contest the elections with their traditional partners, JS and Zeleni.
+Subsequently, SPS and SDPS signed a cooperation agreement, stating that they would cooperate in the upcoming parliamentary elections.